wheybags/freeablo/readme.md

 freeablo is a modern cross platform reimplementation of the game engine used in Diablo 1.
 As it is just an engine, you will need the original data files to play the game.

-Currently, you can run around town, players and npcs animate, and you can go down into the first few levels of the dungeon (which is randomly generated).
+Currently, you can run around town, players and npcs animate, and you can go down into the first few levels of the dungeon (which is randomly generated), and a couple of other things.
 This is just a base for a game so far, so if you can help, please see the contributing section below!

 There is a website at http://freeablo.org